 Privacy Compliance Technology Will Rely More on Artificial Intelligence

-“The privacy-driven technology market is still emerging,” said Gartner*.
-In the next three years, privacy-driven spending on compliance tooling is expected to rise to $8 billion worldwide.
+“The privacy-driven technology market is still emerging,” say Gartner*.
+In the next three years privacy-driven spending on compliance tooling is expected to rise to $8 billion worldwide.
 “Today’s post-GDPR era demands a wide array of technological capabilities,” Gartner continues.

 Facit Data Systems is helping customers in local government, retail, banking and high footfall locations, such as museums, to automate their video data compliance procedures.
 The results of automation have created significant cost savings, compared with manual processes, and much faster response times.

 Privacy has become a deliberate discipline.
 Companies’ attitudes to customer retention strategies and to legislative compliance have changed in recent years.

 Laws such as GDPR have presented a compelling business case for privacy compliance and have led companies to seek efficiencies and auditable proof of compliance.

 One of the nuances of new privacy legislation is that data is categorised beyond the personal information historically associated with privacy, such as address, contact and bank account details.
 Video and dynamic media are classified as data.

 Facit’s IdentityCloak enables users to protect the privacy in video footage of all but the person(s) of interest, by redacting (masking) all identifying characteristics.
 The process is achieved automatically in minutes, which means that subject access requests (SARs) can be fulfilled in a timely, compliant manner.
 It also means that third parties, such as the police, receive compliant video evidence fast enough for them to be able to investigate current and recent events effectively.